suprachakra/Ride-Sharing-Ecosystem/README.md

 #### **High-Level Vision:**

-**Vision Statement**
+**Vision Statement:**
-- *“Enable sustainable, shared urban mobility that balances economic viability, user convenience, and regulatory compliance—ultimately making carpooling a mainstream commuting option.”*
+*“Enable sustainable, shared urban mobility that balances economic viability, user convenience, and regulatory compliance—ultimately making carpooling a mainstream commuting option.”*

 We aim to create a **ride-sharing (carpool) marketplace** that will enrich the overall mobility ecosystem, reduce congestion, and cater to cost-conscious or eco-conscious riders.
 It would deliver: